|May 17||Organized under Colonel Raleigh Colston, Lieutenant Colonel Charles A. Crump and Major John C. Page.|

 The 16th virginia lost 154 men.
 Colonel Crump was killed.
 Lieutenant Colonel Ham was wounded.
 He was promoted to colonel after the battle, and Captain Richard O. Whitehead of Company A was promoted to major.

-Commanded by Major Francis D. Holliday, who was captured.
+Commanded by Major Francis D. Holliday, who was captured by men from the 4th Vermont Infantry.

 |November 10||Major Holladay was exchanged and returned to the regiment.|